by Debbie “The Rat Lady” Ducommun

 Mycoplasma

-The antibiotics that tend to be effective
+The antibiotics that tend to be most

 mycoplasma that are more or less resistant to various antibiotics.
+In some cases, a strain will respond

 Because mycoplasma is a very resistant